Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 <details markdown="block">
 <summary markdown="block">

-**Hint**
+**Hint 1**

 </summary>

 Consider the possibilities for lists.
 Does the code account for all of them?
 Are there any edge cases the code fails to handle?

+It might also help to read the javadoc comments above the method to gain more context on what the method does.

 </details>

 ### Debug `PalindromeStage`

 {% include alert.html type="task" content="
-**Task**: Sometimes, IntelliJ will tell you something that it thinks is wrong.
+**TASK**: Sometimes, IntelliJ will tell you something that it thinks is wrong.
-Hover over the yellow / orange highlights in the method with the bug.
-Does that give you any useful information? <br/><br/> Use this feature to address the error(s) in `PalindromeStage`.
+Hover over the yellow / orange highlights in the method with the bug (in the `digitsToIntList` method in `PalindromeStage` - you can navigate to it through the stack trace).
+Does that give you any useful information?
+<br/><br/> Use this feature to address the error in `PalindromeStage`.
 " %}

 **Note:** If the debugger feels unresponsive, it is usually due to an infinite